 Prices and Class Packages: •

 Frame studios are taking over London.
-With studios in Victoria, Kings Cross, Queen’s Park, Shoreditch and now even Fitzrovia, you are never far from a great workout.
+With studios in Victoria, Kings Cross, Queen’s Park, Shoreditch and Fitzrovia, you are never far from a great workout.
 There’s something for everyone in terms of class variety and level, with a bespoke membership for yogis.
 Classes are fun and empowering, from the music video dance classes to boxing and barre.
 There are longer and shorter class options and even meditation classes for those of you who need a bit of headspace.
 Onsite there’s also a post-gym smoothie bar, and a forgot your kit rental service (we’ve all been there…) and shop on site. , locations around London.

 Hailed as the new sport du jour, thanks to Gigi Hadid and her other , boxing is an aerobic workout that tones as well as burns fat, and Kobox in Chelsea and the City offers one of the best boxing workouts in London.
 Be prepared to sweat… a lot.
 The facilities include re-energising smoothies and showers with beauty products, which will have you out the door looking and smelling better than you did when you walked in. , Unit 8-11 Kings Walk, 122 Kings Road, London SW3 4TR, and 85 London Wall, London, EC2M 7AD.

 An all-female gym focused on getting the best results for women in all areas of their workouts – from stretching and yoga to personal well-being.
 All sessions are with personal trainers to help tailor your workout to you personally.
 All of the classes are based on the same philosophy, ‘making women’s bodies better,’ in a healthy and manageable way. .